How Competitive Shooting Strengthened This Art Director’s Career

 Swanson Russell’s strategy, creative, digital, media and PR experts are also fishing, camping, gardening and everything-in-between enthusiasts.
 On and off the clock, we thrive on soaking up all nature has to offer.
 It’s that passion that sets us apart and makes us the Nation’s Leading Agency for Brands that Work and Play Outdoors.

-Our new Passion Profile series was created to share the stories of our people and the heart behind what they do.
+Our new Outdoor Passion Profile series was created to share the stories of our people and the heart behind what they do.
 First up is Associate Art Director RJ Shrimpton.
 When he was hired as a graphic designer in 2019, RJ had only dabbled in recreational shooting.
 But a few years later, he’s immersed in the firearms space.
 RJ designs for outdoor recreation brands like Nosler, Fix It Sticks and Velocity Outdoor, but he’s also participating in competitive carbine and pistol shooting events on the weekend — and showing some serious skills.

 Swanson Russell: How did you get into competitive shooting?